Finding relevant cards and tags...

 • Maximum Card Distance: This is a measure of how similar of cards you would like to your text.
 The higher the number the more, but less specific cards will be found.
 The lower the number the less, but more specific cards will be found.

-Do You Return All The Tags In AnKing?
+Do You Return All The Tags In The AnKing Medical School Decks?

 Seeing as the tags in AnKing can get a bit messy, we chose to restrict the tags we suggest to the five highest yield tags: